 Action F: Project management

-This action is focused on administration, financial management and execution of the project.
-Efficient project management is crucial for its successful implementation.
-All participating partners have experience with leading European or national projects.
-They have also already participated or are currently participating in other LIFE projects.
-They are familiar with the strict rules of financial and administrative management and the responsibility for executing project activities.
+This action was focused on administration, financial management and execution of the project.
+Efficient project management was crucial for its successful implementation.
+All participating partners had experience with leading European or national projects.
+They had also already participated in other LIFE projects.
+They were familiar with the strict rules of financial and administrative management and the responsibility for executing project activities.

-The project manager is in charge of providing support and supervising the execution of activities by all partners, as well as coordinating joint activities.
-The manager has an overview of finances, all documentation and the schedule for the implementation of activities of all partner.
-Project coordinators are responsible for coordinating and executing project activities of each individual partner.
-They manage the work of the project team within their organization.
-Expert and technical workers are responsible for the execution of the project as well.
+The project manager was in charge of providing support and supervising the execution of activities by all partners, as well as coordinating joint activities.
+The manager had an overview of finances, all documentation and the schedule for the implementation of activities of all partner.
+Project coordinators were responsible for coordinating and executing project activities of each individual partner.
+They managed the work of the project team within their organization.
+Expert and technical workers were responsible for the execution of the project as well.

 Results:

-A good, detailed knowledge of key stakeholders about project activities and finances is crucial for the successful execution of the project.
-It is also important for management to get feedback from the field, from different publics.
+A good, detailed knowledge of key stakeholders about project activities and finances was crucial for the successful execution of the project.
+It was also important for management to get feedback from the field, from different publics.
 To this end, a Council of Stakeholders was set up in the scope of this action.
-It includes representatives of key stakeholders from the local environment, experts, and representatives of project partners.
+It included representatives of key stakeholders from the local environment, experts, and representatives of project partners.

 - the project manager and the director of Notranjska Regional Park,